-Increased Strength – Power cleans are an underrated strength exercises.
-The nice thing about power cleans is they work the entire body and getting strong at power cleans mean you have a good overall body strength particularly in the posterior chain If you can power clean over 300 you are a strong person even if it is the only lift you ever train.
+Increased Strength – Power cleans are an underrated strength exercise.
+The nice thing about power cleans is they work the entire body and getting strong at power cleans means you have a good overall body strength particularly in the posterior chain If you can power clean over 300 you are a strong person even if it is the only lift you ever train.

 Increased Speed – Overall body speed is required to get the weight up to the catch position.
-You can’t do this exercises slow as we started earlier.
+You can’t do this exercise slowly as we started earlier.
 It is a speed and strength exercise thus training your body to move faster to get the lift completed.

 Increased Vertical Jump – This one is a big one for volleyball and basketball players.
-This study showed that power cleans and other Olympic lifts can improve your vertical jump particularly when compared against traditional power lifting.
+This study showed that power cleans and other Olympic lifts can improve your vertical jump, particularly when compared to traditional powerlifting.

 How to Do a Power Clean

 We could go over the description of how to do a power clean but that would be boring and most people would probably skip right over it.
 A video works much better plus it’s always better to actually see the exercise being done rather than just reading the description.
 The video below does a good job of showing how it is done and the key things to watch out for.

 When it comes to the complete exercise for football the power clean is at the top of the list.
 That is why it is so popular among high school, college and pro teams.
 It builds that explosive power you need to blast off the line or, explode through a hole or blow up an opposing player.
 Basically, every upper-level team has power cleans or some other form of the clean as a big part of its training regimen.
 While it is a great exercise for all sports football, in particular, is one that really gets a lot of the benefits from the power clean.